alpha-egg/Notes/托福/口语/Task 3.md

 ### Template

-In this set of materials, the reading passage introduces two definition A and B and relationship between them.
+**两者关系：In this set of materials, the reading passage introduces two definition A and B and relationship between them.**

-In this set of materials, the reading passage introduces a definition/theory/principle ... , which means that/which suggests that/meaning that ... / which is a ...
+定义：In this set of materials, the reading passage introduces a definition/theory/principle ... , which means that/which suggests that/meaning that ... / which is a ...

 Transition: In the lecture, the professor uses/draws on/gives us/provides us/offers us one/two examples to explain/demonstrate/clarify this definition/theory.